 However, like all financial instruments, personal pensions come with their own set of limitations.
 They can come with various fees, such as administration fees, investment fees and withdrawal charges.
 These can vary widely between providers and can significantly affect the final pension pot.

-It’s crucial to understand these risks and navigate them effectively, and a financial advisor can play a dom pivotal role in that process.
+It’s important to understand these risks and navigate them effectively, and a financial advisor can play a pivotal role in that process.
 As personal pensions invest in financial markets, they are subject to market volatility and investment risk.
 This means the value of the pension pot can go down as well as up.
+U.S. retirement accounts such as 401(k)s and IRAs face the same market risks, depending on how assets are invested.

 When to Consider a Personal Pension

 A personal pension may be suitable for individuals who are self-employed, whose employer does not offer a pension scheme or who wish to supplement existing pension savings.
+In the United States, this generally translates to opening and contributing to an IRA or using a solo 401(k) if self-employed.
 It is typically recommended to start as early as possible to benefit from compound growth.
 Compared to other retirement strategies like 401(k)s or IRAs, personal pensions offer more control but require more active management.
 They may be best suited for those comfortable with making their own investment decisions.

 Knowing How Much to Save in Your Pension